 We acknowledge that there are many layers beneath the simple recap we offer here.
 Our ancestors who traveled by wooden boats to the eastern shores of Native homelands and the colonization of those homelands westward leaves a painful memory of loss and cataclysmic change that created conditions for the newcomers settlers gain, our economic gain.

-Swift Foundation was incorporated shortly after United Parcel Service went public in 1999.
-For the first time in 92 years shares of stock were offered to the public and the founder, John Swift, chose to diversify family-held ownership by creating a foundation.
-John has long been a committed supporter of organizations with a global focus on protecting the environment, investing in community wellbeing, and promoting sustainable agriculture.
-For the next ten years, Swift Foundation focused on environmental conservation around the world.
+Swift Foundation incorporated shortly after United Parcel Service, a private company for 92 years, went public with shares of stock offered to the public in 1999.
+John Swift chose to diversify stock while following the family charitable tradition of his grandfather and mother by creating a foundation.
+John, a committed supporter of organizations with a global focus on protecting and conserving nature, investing in community wellbeing and promoting sustainable organic agriculture; continued funding these initiatives around the world for the next ten years.

 In 2009, Swift Foundation tripled in size with the proceeds from the Marilyn Smith Swift Tennity foundation, John’s mother’s foundation.
 At this time, John invited his daughters Sonja and Karen to join the board, launching a new innovative chapter for the foundation with an expansion of the mission toward respecting Indigenous Peoples as crucial leaders in protecting biocultural diversity.
 Jeannette Armstrong, Okanagan author and scholar, joined the board as the first non-family board member.
 The Foundation also made a radical revision of how the endowment was managed; leading to Swift Foundation’s first mission-related investment policy and subsequent work toward greater coherency and accountability in how investments align with the mission.